qiskit-community/spank-plugins/docs/overview.md

 ### Quantum Computer
 A `Quantum Computer` is comprised of the QPU and the classical compute needed to execute requests coming in through an API (its endpoint).

-### IBM Quantum Platform
-Cloud-based quantum computing iservice providing access to IBM's fleet of quantum backends.
-Sometimes abbreviated as IQP.

-### Direct Access API
-Local interface to am IBM Quantum Computer.
-Sometimes abbreviated as DA API.
-Below the Direct Access API, classical preparation of jobs prior to the actual quantum execution can run in parallel (called *lanes* in the API definition).

 ### Spank plugins
 `SPANK` provides a very generic interface for stackable plug-ins which may be used to dynamically modify the job launch code in Slurm. https://slurm.schedmd.com/spank.html